Discovering an RSS feed URL for a website is helpful for a number of purposes.

 RSS isn’t gone, but searching RSS feeds is harder than it used to be before.
 It’s a sad reality that browsers no longer point them out, and websites never connect to them prominently anymore.

-The good news is that you can save up a lot of time if you follow your favorite websites with an RSS feed reader.
+The good news is that you can save up a lot of time if you follow your favorite websites with an RSS feed reader by just adding the RSS feed URL to them.
 You can stop hopping around from one page to the other, searching for all the bits of material you love, and still get everything you want to be sorted in one convenient space.
 We would love to hear your thoughts on this, don’t forget to leave a comment below!